-Comrade Frid 1 dwells particularly on the condition of the negros in America.
-In this famous "democracy" there are three categories of oppressed people: First, the immigrant workman; second, the colonial and half-dependent peoples-Filipinos, Indians, and such and third, negroes.
+Comrade Frid 1 dwells particularly on the condition of the negroes in America.
+In this famous "democracy" there are three categories of oppressed people: First, the immigrant workman; second, the colonial and half-dependent peoples-Filipinos, Indians, and such; and third, negroes.
 The negroes number about ten millions. are concentrated in the large industrial centers.
-They are absel lutely without rights, and, in spite of the Constitution, have not the suffrage.
+They are absolutely without rights, and, in spite of the Constitution, have not the suffrage.
 Inequality as to rights with respect to everything.
-South Carolina, for example, while \$35 a year is spent in school for each white child, only \$1 is spent for a black one.
-Instances el Till recent mob violence and lynching are particularly frequent. many trade-unions did not take in negroes.
-At one time there was among the negroes a movement to return to Africa, but this move ment was not successful.
-The negroes feel a close tie with Americ On the labor market they compete with the whites.
-The return from Europe of 4,000,000 American soldiers led to a whole series street conflicts over jobs in the factories.
-But the negroes have be come quite different since the war.
-They are easily inflamed by revolutionary propaganda and many call themselves Bolshevik The organization of the Industrial Workers of the World has already begun to work among them.
+South Carolina, for example, while \$35 a year is spent in schools for each white child, only \$1 is spent for a black one.
+Instances of mob violence and lynching are particularly frequent.
+Till recently many trade-unions did not take in negroes.
+At one time there was among the negroes a movement to return to Africa, but this movement was not successful.
+The negroes feel a close tie with America.
+On the labor market they compete with the whites.
+The return from Europe of 4,000,000 American soldiers led to a whole series of street conflicts over jobs in the factories.
+But the negroes have become quite different since the war.
+They are easily inflamed by revolutionary propaganda and many call themselves Bolsheviks.
+The organization of the Industrial Workers of the World has already begun to work among them.